ezulo/Solens-Varme/README.md

 # Solens-Varme
-A text based game set in the Norwegian wilderness
+A text based game set in the Norwegian wilderness.
+Written in C by Eduardo Zuloaga